undergrad-partner-school

 Overall, The University of Kansas offers a vibrant academic community that fosters critical thinking, creativity, and intellectual growth.
 It provides students with a rich and fulfilling college experience, offering a wide range of resources, support services, and extracurricular activities.
 With its strong emphasis on research and commitment to excellence, KU prepares students for successful careers and lifelong learning in a rapidly changing world.

-The transfer application deadline is July 19.
+For transfer students, the application deadline is July 11.

 Quick Facts